JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 Continuous Integration is a software development practice in which developers commit code changes into a shared repository several times a day.
 Each commit is followed by an automated build to ensure that new changes integrate well into the existing code base and to detect problems early.

-To learn more about continuous integration basics, refer to [Martin Fowlers article](http://www.martinfowler.com/articles/continuousIntegration.html).
+To learn more about continuous integration basics, refer to [Martin Fowler's article](http://www.martinfowler.com/articles/continuousIntegration.html).

 ## What is TeamCity?

-JetBrains TeamCity is a user\-friendly continuous integration (CI) server for developers and build engineers [free of charge with the Professional Server License](http://www.jetbrains.com/teamcity/buy/index.jsp) and easy to set up!
+JetBrains TeamCity is a user-friendly continuous integration (CI) server for developers and build engineers [free of charge with the Professional Server License](http://www.jetbrains.com/teamcity/buy/index.jsp) and easy to set up!

+This video gives a general overview of the main TeamCity features and explains the [licensing policy](licensing-policy.md):

+<video href="s68u2shSo6o"
+       title="General TeamCity overview"/>

 ### What can you do with TeamCity?
 * Run parallel builds simultaneously on different platforms and environments
 * Optimize the code integration cycle and be sure you never get broken code in the repository
-* Review on\-the\-fly test results reporting with intelligent tests re\-ordering
+* Review on-the-fly test results reporting with intelligent tests reordering
 * Run code coverage and duplicates finder for Java and .NET
 * Customize statistics on build duration, success rate, code quality, and custom metrics
 * and much more.